RATFIVE/MoinCC-AI4metabolomics/workfile.md

 - (done) flip scale as seen in fatimas paper

 # Notes from 27.11.
-- Putting everything in one plot,  Sleect between stacked and overlayed (P1 Marco)
+- [DONE] Putting everything in one plot,  Sleect between stacked and overlayed (P1 Marco)
 - optinal group (select many) the lorenzian (P1 Marco)
 - Save the figures as pdf (P2 Marco)